robotframework/robotframework/atest/README.rst

 take less than ten minutes with Python, but with Jython the execution time is considerably longer.
-This is due to Jython being somewhat slower than Python in general, but the main reason is that the JVM is started by acceptance dozens of times and it always takes few seconds.
+This is due to Jython being somewhat slower than Python in general, but the main reason is that the JVM is started by acceptance dozens of times and that always takes few seconds.

 Before a release tests should be executed separately using  Python, Jython, IronPython and PyPy to verify interoperability with all supported interpreters.